LaisllaCR/contents-limit-insurance/README.md

 # Contents limit insurance
-It is a .NET Core 3.1 and React JS web application integrated with SQL Server.
+It is a .NET Core 3.1 and React JS web application integrated with SQL Server and hosted at Azure cloud.

 ## Description
 This web application was developed to be used as a simple web-application that will allow a customer